The 4 main types of stirred tank bioreactors by application are:

 A big influence on what sort of bioreactor is needed will be the amount of culture per batch.
 There are three main choices for the typical stirred-tank bioreactor design:

-• Small-scale, parallel bioreactors (under 1 L)
+- Small-scale, parallel bioreactors (under 1 L)

-• Bench-scale bioreactors (1-10 L)
+- Bench-scale bioreactors (1-10 L)

-• Pilot-scale bioreactors (>10 L)
+- Pilot-scale bioreactors (>10 L)

 Deciding on scale should be based on the volume of batch culture required.
 A given size of bioreactor can be made more productive by the choice of feeding strategies.
 Options involved with gassing and mixing can increase the cell density per unit volume dramatically.
 A 2 L bioreactor could be a production volume for a high value therapeutic protein secreted from a specific clone.

-Under 1 litre working volume
+Under 1 liter working volume

 Screening applications where multiple, parallel bioreactor units are needed is a key feature at this scale.
 For working volumes under 100 ml, a highly parallel, disposable system makes sense in terms of handling and capacity for optimization.
 For working volumes of 100 – 1000 mL, a standard autoclavable glass vessel can be used.
 This allows adequate sample volumes to be removed and evaporation losses to be controlled per vessel.
-Multi-vessel systems are possible at this scale
+Multi-vessel systems are possible at this scale.

-From 1 – 10 litres working volume
+From 1 – 10 liters working volume

-This is the classic scale for benchtop bioreactors.
+This is the classic scale for bench–top bioreactors.
 They allow more material to be produced for assay, downstream processing or limited production.
 The vessels used are typically made from glass and metal.
 They are sterilized by steam in an autoclave.
 An option for microbial bioreactors is a chemical sterilization in place (SIP).
 Single use vessels are an option for cell culture at this scale.
 They are pre-sterilized by irradiation following manufacture.

 Above 10 litres working volume